Skip to content

 Our team did extensive research into all available weight loss medications.
 Although patients have success with a variety of programs, we believe strongly that Semaglutide is the best option for most patients.
 It is the right combination of safe AND effective.

 Phentermine is another popular weight loss drug.
 It was the “safer” of the two weight loss medications from the “Fen-Phen” craze several years ago.
 It is a stimulant.
-Therefore it can worsen high blood pressure, cause heart racing, and anxiety.
+Therefore, it can worsen high blood pressure, cause heart racing, and cause anxiety.
 Phentermine is also only indicated for a couple of months.
 On the other hand, Semaglutide is a weight loss medication that you can stay on for over a year.

-Is Semaglutide safe to take with my diabetic medication?
+Is Semaglutide safe to take with my diabetic medication? add

-Semaglutide is also known as “Ozempic”, which is used for diabetes management.
+Semaglutide is also known as “Ozempic,” which is used for diabetes management.
 When combined with certain diabetic medications, Semaglutide can cause a decrease in your blood sugar.
-If you are taking medications for diabetes please let us know.
+If you are taking medications for diabetes, please let us know.
 We will coordinate care with your PCP or endocrinologist prior to initiating Semaglutide.
 However, it is very important to monitor your blood sugar closely while taking Semaglutide.

 As with any medication, there are potential side effects; some of these side effects are more common than others.
 Although rare, Semaglutide can cause an elevation in pancreatic enzymes.
 Symptoms of pancreatitis can include sudden onset of severe abdominal pain.
 It is not contraindicated to use if you’ve had a history of pancreatitis, however, we will continue to monitor your tolerance and symptoms closely.
-This is another added benefit of our weight loss program at Pazona MD, you’re initiating the medication in a controlled environment where symptoms and lab work are assessed immediately.
+This is another added benefit of our weight loss program at Pazona MD: You’re initiating the medication in a controlled environment where symptoms and lab work are assessed immediately.

 Good question!
 First and foremost, your mental health is very important and takes priority.
 It is safe to take Semaglutide with antidepressant medications.
 A potential side effect of Semaglutide is “feeling a little blue” shortly after initiating the medication.
 This typically improves once your body becomes acclimated to the medication.
 However, if you feel as though you’re experiencing this side effect, or your mental health is worsening, please let our team know immediately.
 Again, we are here for you every step of the way throughout this journey, that includes your physical and mental wellbeing!